-Allen C. Drake Age: 68
+Allen C. Drake Age: 69

-Allen C. Drake has been a director of the Company and Heartland Bank since 1981 and a director of State Bank of Lincoln since 2003.
+Allen C. Drake has been a director of the Company and Heartland Bank since 1981.
 He became an officer of Heartland Bank in 1981 and served for 27 years, until retiring as Chairman and Chief Financial Officer in 2007.
 During his tenure as an executive officer with us, he was President of one of our predecessor banks and served on the board of several of our predecessor banks.
 He was involved in merger and acquisition activities, technology innovation, trust, finance and systems integrations.
 Mr. Drake received a BS and MS in Electrical Engineering from the University of Illinois.
-Mr. Drake was selected to serve as a director for his knowledge of Heartland Bank and State Bank of Lincoln gained during his tenure with those Banks, including his experience with lending, administration, technology, personnel, finance, trust and strategic planning.
+Mr. Drake was selected to serve as a director for his knowledge of Heartland Bank gained during his tenure with the Bank, including his experience with lending, administration, technology, personnel, finance, trust and strategic planning.

-Fred L. Drake Age: 63
+Fred L. Drake Age: 64

-Fred L. Drake serves as our Chairman of the Board and CEO, and Chairman of the Boards of Heartland Bank and State Bank of Lincoln.
-He has been a director of the Company since 1984, a director of Heartland Bank since 1982 and a director of State Bank of Lincoln since 2012.
+Fred L. Drake serves as our Chairman of the Board and CEO, and Chairman of the Board of Heartland Bank.
+He has been a director of the Company since 1984 and a director of Heartland Bank since 1982.
 He became an officer of Heartland Bank in 1983.
 Mr. Drake has served as our Chairman since 2006 and CEO since 1998.
 He also served as our President from 1998 to August 2019.
-As Chairman and CEO of the

-Company, Mr. Drake leads our executive team.
+As Chairman and CEO of the Company, Mr. Drake leads our executive team.
 In 1992, as President of Heartland Bank, he led our entry into the Bloomington-Normal market, one of the Bank's most successful initiatives, setting the tone for the Company's organic growth in the 1990s and early 2000s.
+He provides leadership in all facets, including overall strategy, growth, and acquisitions.
 Mr. Drake received a BS in Finance and an MBA, both from the University of Illinois.
-Mr. Drake was selected to serve as a director for his leadership in all facets of our company, including overall strategy, organic growth growth and acquisitions, overall experience in the banking industry and his knowledge of the Company gained during his tenure with us.
+Mr. Drake was selected to serve as a director for his leadership in all facets of our company, including overall strategy, organic growth and acquisitions, overall experience in the banking industry and his knowledge of the Company gained during his tenure with us.